jrtSeki/CATTO-CHT_casefile/README.md

 1. install Openfoam v5
 2. wmake the CATTO-CHT solver
-3. use command in terminal to run caculation<br>
+3. use command in terminal to run calculation<br>
    ```bash
    bash run.sh
    ```